 In Ramla and Lydda (where around 8,000 people were estimated to be living under canvas in the immediate aftermath of the quake, with 100 families in need of direct aid to rebuild their homes), responsibility for the relief effort was divided, with the central government advancing funds to local authorities.
 For ordinary Palestinians whose homes and neighborhoods had been damaged or destroyed, initial help thus seemed to come from municipalities, while their understanding of the shortcomings of the central government’s response was manifested by the “hostile” demonstrations that met the high commissioner when he attempted to visit damaged areas in Nablus.
 As the Nablus archives highlight, in addition to taking the lead in emergency relief and provision of tents, food, and other immediate necessities, municipalities took charge of reconstructing local infrastructure such as roads and public buildings, and coordinated with institutions such as waqf committees to deal with public structures such as mosques and churches.
 In many respects, the municipality system in Palestine was a legacy of the Ottoman Empire, composed of a small, elite, male fragment of society, many of whom might be viewed as comprador figures whose interests were firmly entwined with those of the British.
 In this they differed little from the national leadership of the Husseinis and Nashashibis, and like them, operating in conjunction with the British administration––in this case, to deliver earthquake relief––represented an opportunity to forge patron-client relations and to control how state funds were allocated.

-At times, however, the situation brought local and central governments into competition: in Nablus, the municipality came into protracted conflict with the British Department of Antiquities over the eastern and northern walls of the Great Mosque.
+At times, however, the situation brought local and central governments into competition: in Nablus, the municipality came into protracted conflict with the mandate Department of Antiquities over the eastern and northern walls of the Great Mosque.
 This twelfth-century edifice was still standing after the earthquake, but the municipality saw the damage as an opportunity to enlarge the public space outside and to build or renovate surrounding commercial properties.
 After the structures were made more dangerous by winter conditions, the carved Crusader masonry was pulled down, resulting in an often volatile controversy between the mayor of Nablus, the Department of Antiquities, the Supreme Muslim Council (SMC), the local waqf authorities, and the British Public Works Department, which remained unresolved by the time of the British exit from Palestine in 1948.
 In this case, the municipality, with possible collusion from the waqf authorities and SMC, successfully undermined the British administration’s privileging of medieval Christian heritage in favor of an urban planning agenda focused on trade, rental income, and notions of modernity.

 Families who lived in rented accommodation had to depend on the owners of their homes to rebuild or repair them, or find other houses.
 In some neighborhoods, such as the Samaritan Quarter in Nablus and poorer areas of the Old City of Jerusalem, this precipitated significant changes as older, less stable, and less lucrative buildings were pulled down and their occupants left for new, in some cases purpose-built, communities outside the traditional city limits.
 In Nablus, in particular, the earthquake seems to have been a major, if not the main, factor driving the Samaritan community from its longstanding residence of the Sumarah Quarter to new homes outside the Old City, as well as causing more affluent residents to move from enclosed courtyard homes to more open sites on the slopes above the city.